kzu/kzu.github.io/_posts/2022-11-10-smart-libraries.md

 (than can nevertheless be turned trivially) and consistent properties and item metadata for packaging. `PackFolder`, for example, is used as a project property to denote the default package folder for project artifacts.
-In the main library, we also used it to update the package path for a build targets:
+In the main library, we also used it to update the package path for a build targets file:

 ```xml
 <None Update="Merq.targets" PackFolder="build" />